-Polignano a Mare is a town in the province of Bari.
+Polignano a Mare is located 30 kilometers south of Bari and 80 kilometers from Brindisi, two of the main cities of Puglia and and home to the two airports in the region.
 Its origins date back to the Neolithic period (5th millennium BC), it was known as Neapolis during ancient Greek times and became an important trading center and seaport under the Romans.

 Polignano a Mare is a pearl on the Adriatic Sea, the oldest part of the town lies on limestone cliffs and overlooks the sea.
 Of particular interest are his natural caves scattered around its territory where several remains of prehistoric human settlement have been found.

 The old town is very suggestive and picturesque: it is a perfect composition of white houses, clinging almost desperately to a rocky promontory kissed by the crystal clear waters of the sea.

 Polignano a Mare has often received the Blue Flag (from the Foundation for Environmental Education) for its clean bathing water and beaches.